 Based on the above history of our Community Service Project within our Rotary District, our wonderful counsel from those in the field of First Responder support, and many discussions with local professional mental health clinicians and First Responders themselves, our District Governor's vision became a reality in what was previously known as Rotary House Retreat.

 In early 2019, Rotary House Retreat began a rather detailed and extensive process of administrative changes to solidify and clarify the mission, vision, and goals of the organization.
 In doing so, the Public Safety Professionals Retreat, ProSPeR, or PSPR has been established.
-ProSPeR is now a singular non-profit entity with full 501c3 status.
-ProSPeR has implemented new leadership on the governing board which has been working diligently to provide the structure necessary for current and future growth.
+ProSPeR is awaiting finalization of its non-profit 501c3 status and has implemented new leadership on the governing board which has been working diligently to provide the structure necessary for current and future growth.
 The Public Safety Professionals Retreat continues to provide specialized services and retreat opportunities to all first responders who may be struggling with stress- and trauma-related symptoms associated with public safety professions.

 This website is not monitored.
 This material is provided for informational purposes only.
 The information contained here is in no way meant to diagnose, treat, cure, or prevent any condition, mental or physical, or take the place of qualified professional medical or psychiatric care.
 Please consult your doctor before beginning any new course of treatment, primary or complementary.
 Please use caution when using any new form of treatment.